A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

-\textbf{Existing Methods to Measure the Impacts:} There are not online measurement methods, however Ref \cite{sr_4} and \cite{sr_5} provide some general guidelines on the performance of the shunt reactors and that could be used to assess the impacts of extreme temperatures on the shunt reactor’s performance or the impact of extreme temperatures.
+\textbf{Existing Methods to Measure the Impacts:} There are not online measurement methods, however Refs. \cite{sr_4} and \cite{sr_5} provide some general guidelines on the performance of the shunt reactors that could be used to assess the impacts of extreme temperatures on the shunt reactors' performance or the impact of extreme temperatures.

 \textbf{Existing Methods to Mitigate the Impacts:} There are not clear insights on the different methods of mitigating the impacts of extreme temperatures on shunt reactors.
-Since the size and form factor for some of these high voltage reactors are fairly large it is a challenging problem to shield these from external extreme ambient temperature conditions.
+Because the size and form factor for some of these high-voltage reactors are fairly large, it is a challenging problem to shield these from external extreme ambient temperature conditions.